syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 ZTEST(array, u0, sigma)

 #### Where:

-* array is the array or range of data against which to test u0
+* **array** is the array or range of data against which to test u0
-* u0 is the value to test.
+* **u0** is the value to test.
-* Sigma is the population (known) standard deviation.
+* **Sigma** is the population (known) standard deviation.
 If omitted, the sample standard deviation is used.

 ## Custom Functions
-GridControl also supports adding custom functions in the Function Library.
-The below steps needs to be followed.
+GridControl also supports adding custom functions in the function library.
+This section will explain how to add and remove functions in function library.

+### Add Function
+A custom function can be added into the function library by using the [AddFunction](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaEngine~AddFunction.html) method but before adding the function it is necessary to create a new formula.
+The below steps needs to be followed to create and add a custom formula into the function library.

-1. Define a method that has the below signature.
+1.Define a method that has the below signature.

 {% tabs %}
 {% highlight c# %}
 //Defines a method whose name is the Formula Name. public string MyLibraryFormulaName(string args)
 {
 }
 {% endhighlight %}
 {% highlight vb %}
 'Defines a method whose name is the Formula Name.
 Public Function MyLibraryFormulaName(ByVal args As String) As String End Function
 {% endhighlight %}
 {% endtabs %}
 Here `MyLibraryFormulaName` must be a name that has not already been used in Function Library and must include only letters and digits.
 Write the required implementation in this method.

-The below code is used to implement a function that will sum only positive numbers that are passed in as either a range like A1:A5 or a list such as A1, A4, A10.
-The code uses the [FormulaEngine](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaEngine.html# "") helper method to extract these values from the cells.
+The below code is used to implement a function that will sum only positive numbers that are passed in as either a range like `A1:A5` or a list such as `A1`, `A4`, `A10`.
+The code uses the [FormulaEngine](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaEngine.html) helper method to extract these values from the cells.

-The [GetCellsFromArgs](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaEngine~GetCellsFromArgs.html# "") method will return an array of cells from a range such as A1:A5, and [GetValueFromArg](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaEngine~GetValueFromArg.html# "") method will take cells such as A3 and return a value.
+The [GetCellsFromArgs](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaEngine~GetCellsFromArgs.html) method will return an array of cells from a range such as `A1:A5`, and [GetValueFromArg](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaEngine~GetValueFromArg.html) method will take cells such as `A3` and return a value.

 {% tabs %}
 {% highlight c# %}